vikasgargudacity/capstone_final/README.md

 PROJECT_NAME	=> Name of the Project
 ```

+### A. First Time Deplpoyment
-#### Creating the cluster and deploy the first Version of the APP.
+Creating the cluster and deploy the first Version of the APP.
 Run the below 3 jobs from the circleci/config file.

 ##### build:
 - The build job will perform the below 3 steps.